How to Train Your LLM Web Agent: A Statistical Diagnosis: Ablation and Sensitivity Analysis

 We simulate re-running hyperparameter configurations and selecting the best-performing ones using the method described in \Cref{ssec:hparam_analysis}.
 This is done across three checkpoints: the base LLaMA 3.1 8B Instruct model and two warm-started variants with an additional $2.5\times 10^{18}$ and $7.6\times 10^{18}$ FLOPs of supervised fine-tuning, respectively, to assess variations across compute budgets.
 We evaluate the held-out goals and held-out tasks performance of 10 hyper-parameters across \ntrials{} runs.
 We report final held-out task performance to verify generalization in \Cref{app:test-boot} finding no significant deviations between held-out tasks and held-out goals parameters.

 \Cref{fig:boot-train} displays our findings, which we summarize as follows. \textit{Curriculum learning} is beneficial when starting RL from scratch but becomes detrimental after warm-starting, likely because warm-started models already perform well on easy tasks, and curriculum forces them to overfocus on harder ones. \textit{Error log feedback} helps when there's no SFT but otherwise does not, likely because SFT warmup removes many common errors made by weaker models.
-A \textit{decoding temperature} of 0.25 consistently yields the best results, striking a balance between exploration and exploitation; lower values led to under-exploration and were discarded. \textit{Grouped-relative advantage} helps only after SFT, while using raw rewards works better when starting directly from the Instruct model, possibly due to how advantage scaling interacts with the initial weights. \textit{Zero-advantage filtering} improves training across most settings by ensuring batches focus on informative updates. \textit{Standard-deviation normalized advantage}, as noted by \cite{liu2025understandingr1zeroliketrainingcritical}, seems to aid performance under less finetuned models and decrease in value the more finetuning is done. \textit{Importance ratio correction and trust region}, though standard, also hurt models with little or no SFT, likely because conservative updates slow down learning.
+A \textit{decoding temperature} of 0.25 consistently yields the best results, striking a balance between exploration and exploitation; lower values led to under-exploration and were discarded. \textit{Grouped-relative advantage} helps only after SFT, while using raw rewards works better when starting directly from the Instruct model, possibly due to how advantage scaling interacts with the initial weights. \textit{Zero-advantage filtering} improves training across most settings by ensuring batches focus on informative updates. \textit{Standard-deviation normalized advantage}, as noted by \citep{liu2025understandingr1zeroliketrainingcritical}, seems to aid performance under less finetuned models and decrease in value the more finetuning is done. \textit{Importance ratio correction and trust region}, though standard, also hurt models with little or no SFT, likely because conservative updates slow down learning.
 In contrast, for models that start from a stronger SFT checkpoint, these mechanisms can help stabilize training and avoid catastrophic updates.
-For the \textit{learning rate}, the larger value (1e-16) generally worked better. \textit{Effective batch size} of 512 appears to be generally be a safe and robust choice in all our experiments.
-Finally, regarding the \textit{discount rate}, values above 0.9 work well for models with little or no SFT warmup, while heavily warm-started models benefit from a lower rate around 0.5—likely because it encourages the agent to optimize more aggressively on tasks it already handles well.
+For the \textit{learning rate}, the larger value (1e-6) generally worked better. \textit{Effective batch size} of 512 appears to be generally be a safe and robust choice in all our experiments.
+Finally, regarding the \textit{discount rate}, values above 0.9 work well for models with little or no SFT warmup, while heavily warm-started models benefit from a lower rate around 0.5 likely because it encourages the agent to optimize more aggressively on tasks it already handles well.
+A further hypothesis is that the large deviation in optimal hyperparameters between the base and warm-start models could be attributed to the significant entropy reduction introduced by SFT (see \Cref{app:entropy}).